 Let's return to reality.
 You create an UnMarkDocs account, link your GitHub docs repository, and configure a custom domain.
 Boom, done!

 It even auto-updates on every git push!

-Our special Markdown flavour provides new syntax on top of the existing one to allow you to embed media like videos, gists or even an editable CodePen, add alerts, panels and other ways to get the user attention or adding a CTA (call to action) at the bottom of every page.
+Our special Markdown flavor provides new syntax on top of the existing one to allow you to embed media like videos, gists, or even an editable CodePen, add alerts, panels, and other ways to get the user attention, or adding a CTA (call to action) at the bottom of every page.
 And the best part is that everything is customizable from the markdown file itself.

 Okay, so we have an auto-updating documentation users can collaborate on and we also have Markdown superpowers.
 But we're missing one more thing to get to Laravel Docs level: Beautiful pages.